-Season of Sharing (SOS) compels us to take a moment, step back, and remember that we as community members and organizations have a responsibility to contribute when there is a disaster.
+Season of Sharing (SoS) compels us to take a moment, step back, and remember that we as community members and organizations have a responsibility to contribute when there is a disaster.

-Disasters come in many guises including the financial stress of a single grandmother who is on disability and struggling to pay rent, while trying to provide for both herself and her granddaughter’s needs.
-Disaster is the incessant nagging in the back of a father’s mind that his rent is due at the end of the week, but he needs to use those funds for a vehicle repair in order to safely commute to work and pick up his children from childcare each day.
+Disasters come in many guises including the financial stress of a single grandmother who is on disability and struggling to pay rent while trying to provide for both herself and her granddaughter’s needs.
+Disaster is the incessant nagging in the back of a father’s mind that his rent is due at the end of the week, but he needs to use those funds for a vehicle repair to safely commute to work and pick up his children from childcare each day.

 There are thousands of local families trapped in their own disasters on the verge of homelessness.
 Since 2009, The Patterson Foundation in partnership with the Community Foundation of Sarasota County and the Herald-Tribune Media Group has inspired community generosity through the Season of Sharing.

 “We believe and are affirmed that everyone does care and will do something to help.
-Sharing gifts provide an opportunity for everyone to be a philanthropist and make a difference.” said Debra Jacobs.
+Sharing gifts provide an opportunity for everyone to be a philanthropist and make a difference,” said Debra Jacobs.